mustermaxs/FH-MTCG/README.md

-# Tests
+# Tests & Lessons learned
 ## Unit tests
 + 54 Unit tests

-Writing unit tests felt like a tedious task in the beginning, but turned out to be incredibly useful.
-Especially writing the tests before implementing the tested classes and methods.
-It helped with thinking things through, structuring the code a bit better and in the end accelerated the whole development process by automating the testing and not being dependend so much on trial and error processes.
++ c# NUnit testing library
 ### Chosen testcases
-I tried to choose mainly critical sections of the code like the `UrlParser`, the `RouteRegistry`, loading data from the config files, the battle logic.
+The testcases mainly concern the whole routing process - parsing the URL, mapping it to an `Endpoint`, Serializing and deserializing objects - but also the battle logic.

 ### Integration tests
 + 24 integration tests
 + implemented in python
 + check status codes and payloads (case dependent)

+## Lessons learned
+Writing unit tests felt like a tedious task in the beginning, but turned out to be incredibly useful.
+Especially writing the tests before implementing the tested classes and methods.
+It helped with thinking things through, structuring the code a bit better and in the end accelerated the whole development process by automating the testing and not being dependend so much on trial and error processes.
+Also I convinced myself not to use Chat-GPT to write the application to get the most out this assignement which definitely was a well-worth challenge.